victowang/facebookMessengerParser/readme.md

 # Parser for Facebook messenger

 ## Why ?
-Explore your messenger data, you might find some fun or interesting insight.
+Explore your messenger data, you might find some fun or interesting insight about your friends who are in the same conversation.

+#### Examples :
+* Who uses the most reactions
+* Who receives the most reactions
+* Who make people react with 😠
+* Who is the most likely to react with 😠

 ## What can this parser do ?